cfabiolongo/IMMAGENE/README.md

 ---------------

+In this setting, although the interaction with the agent *Metaval* acting in another thread, the main agent must wait for the plan’s assessment before its actuation, i.e., there will not be effective parallel meta-reasoning computing.

 ```sh
 init() >> [show_line("\nAchieving img description.
 Waiting...\n"), achieve_img_descr(), setup()]
 setup() / DESCR(D) >> [show_line(">>>>>>>> Communication started <<<<<<<<<"), +DESCR(D)[{'to': "Metaval"}], formulate_goal(D), achieve_plan()]